trungng92/investment-info/README.md

 ## How much money does a 401k build up?

-When calculating 401k returns, the important thing to consider is that the market grows 9% a year (which is 7% after taking inflation into account), so any money you invest now doubles in 10 years:
+When calculating 401k returns, the important thing to consider is that for the past 150 years, the market grows on average 9% a year (which is 7% after taking inflation into account), so any money you invest now doubles in 10 years:

 ```
 Growth rate: 1.07 ^ 10 == 1.96715135729
 ```

-So if you put in $100 now, you will have $200 in 10 years, $400 in 20 years, etc. This may not seem like much, but as you constantly invest more money, your investment fund will snowball.
+So if you put in $100 now, you will have $200 in 10 years, $400 in 20 years, $800 in 30 years, etc. This may not seem like much, but as you constantly invest more money, your investment fund will snowball.

 This is a spreadsheet that shows how much money a 401k account (and match contributions) + Roth IRA account accumulates over the course of 20 years.